Places Every Dinosaur Fan Needs To Visit

 Thailand has several notable paleontological sites, museums and displays of fossilised footprints.
 One is the Phu Wiang National Park, which is one of the biggest dinosaur graveyards on the planet.
 There are also many fossils at the Sirindhorn Dinosaur Museum, which used to be called the Phu Kum Khao Fossil research center.
 While driving to and around these areas, visitors will see replicas of dinosaurs on the side of the road… including an animatronic Tyrannosaurus rex that will give out a life-like roar!

-5 – JURASSIC PARK FILMING LOCATIONS IN HAWAII
+5 – JURASSIC PARK FILMING LOCATIONS IN HAWAI

 Jurassic Park Filming Locations